raypeng/DGBDT/index.md

 for each split point by first sorting the values based on each feature and scanning through the sorted list.
 This way we can maintain the left and right distributions of the class labels and evaluate all split points for a feature in one scan.
-Below is pseudo-code for a decision tree training algorithm that achieves this.
+Below is pseudo-code for how a decision tree training algorithm that achieves this.

 <pre>